Thinking of switching from Squarespace to WordPress? First, what took you so long? Second, you’re making an amazing decision.

 Whatever you need, WordPress has got it

 Whatever you need, there’s a plugin for that feature.
 Plugins are gold in the world of WordPress, and that is because they help to resolve problems that may arise.
 Or add amazing features that you suddenly desire.
-You want to: create an online store, improve your SEO, photography site, boost performance, coupon site, podcast, and or blogger, the possibilities are endless.
+Do you want to: create an online store, improve your SEO, photography site, boost performance, coupon site, podcast, and or become a blogger?
+The possibilities are endless.

 Additionally, if you are looking to create an e-commerce site WordPress is amazing at the functions and integrations.
 Squarespace does provide an e-commerce function, but again, limitations.
 Poor payment options, when it comes to testing.
 Limited payment options; PayPal, Stripe, and Apple Pay are the only options.
 The shipping options are few.